shadowhunt22/enchantment-text-styling/README.md

 #### Mod

-When the server (integrated or dedicated) loads, it will grab the registry manager from the world so it can read and apply styling values from the datapacks which are loaded in the "dynamic" registry.
+When the server (integrated or dedicated) loads, it will grab the registry manager from the world so it can read and apply styling values from the datapacks which are loaded in the dynamic registry.
 All that this mod does for the player is change the text styling of the enchantment.

 ### Features